Does Pool Stabilizer Evaporate? CYA Levels Explained

 Why Stabilizer Doesn't Evaporate

 Understanding the chemistry helps explain why stabilizer behaves so differently from chlorine.
-Cyanuric acid forms a protective bond with free chlorine molecules, creating chloramines that resist UV degradation.
-This chemical bond is stable and doesn't break down under normal pool conditions.
+Cyanuric acid forms a protective bond with free chlorine molecules, creating chlorinated cyanurates (stabilized chlorine compounds) that resist UV degradation.
+This bond is fairly stable, and CYA itself breaks down only very slowly - a few percent per month - so it effectively accumulates faster than it leaves.

 What Actually Happens to Stabilizer